Empirical Challenges with Peers-of-Peers Instruments in the Linear-In-Means Model: Weak Instruments in the Linear-in-Means Model

 so the diagonal correction is asymptotically negligible and cannot affect the sign of the first-stage covariance provided the leading spectral term is bounded away from zero.
 Here $w_n=\max\{d_n,\sqrt{\Delta_n}\}$ with $\Delta_n$ the maximum degree.
 A similar conclusion holds in the unscaled case when the expected degree is uniformly bounded, $d_n=O(1)$.} Two important phenomena follow directly from this spectral decomposition. \begin{enumerate} \item \textbf{Sign of the first-stage covariance.} Lemma~\ref{lem:eigen_cov} shows that the population covariance between the peers-of-peers instrument $\mathbf G_n^{(2)}\mathbf X$ and the endogenous regressor $\mathbf G_n\mathbf Y$ decomposes into a sum of terms indexed by the eigenvalues of $\mathbf G_n$.
-Each term is proportional to
+As long as $(\mathbf I-\beta\mathbf G_n)$ is invertible, each term is proportional to

 Thus, the sign of each term is governed by the sign of $1-\beta\lambda_j(n)$ together with the sign of $(\gamma+\delta\lambda_j(n))$.
 When $\beta\lambda_j(n)$ exceeds unity for eigenvalues that contribute most to equilibrium variation, higher-order network feedback enters with the opposite sign.
-In this case, the peers-of-peers instrument—constructed from second-order neighborhoods—need not align with the equilibrium component of $\mathbf G_n\mathbf Y$, and the population first-stage covariance may switch sign as network density increases, even when all primitive peer effects are positive.
+In this case, the population first-stage covariance may switch signs as network density increases, even when all primitive peer effects are positive.